-- books of interest – topic (ie: Barbies, Heros)
+- books of interest; topics that they are interested in (ie: Barbies, Heros)

-- reading level – if its too hard they’ll be discouraged and not want to try
+- correct reading level – if its too hard they’ll be discouraged and not want to try

 Little Critter by Mercer Mayer We have the one pictured above plus quite a few more, including one that was Hubby’s as a child.
 These books tend to have smaller sentences and only one or two per page.

 We don’t have as many of these books as I’d like.
-But we have a number of them.
-Hubby’s favorite is Hop on Pop.
-Which I’m planning on having Austin read tonight.
+But we have a number of them, and have been getting more.
+Blake’s favorite is Hop on Pop.
+They are repetitive and fun, which makes them perfect for kids.

 Personally we love these book sets, they have each have one book based on a specific sound.
 Really repetitive.
 They are also great for building confidence in reading for those who struggle.
 We have also found some more of these great I Can Read Books:

 It’s not all about knowing the words in the book to read it, its also about understanding and taking it in while reading it.
 We sound through the sentence once, and then read through it to make sure we understand what is happening.

 A fun way to make sure your child(ren) understand what the book was about is to draw a picture once finished.
 It could be a picture of any part of the book.
 Here we draw our favorite part.